ubco-cmps/phys111_course/about/syllabus.md

 ### ... but I've never been good at physics or math!

+That's okay!
+You're still more than welcome in this course.
+I will do everything I can (within reason) to still make the course accessible to you.
+This course is designed with your success in mind.
+There are multiple opportunities for you to learn from your mistakes and improve your grades in nearly every aspect of the course.
+In my opinion, the best learning happens when folks are given the opportunity to make mistakes so they get over their fear of trying something!
+At the beginning of the term, we will all do a Math Diagnostic (not for marks) to check if you have the required math background for this course.
+If you do not, I have some supplemental material for you to catch up.
+My expectation is that you'll complete the exercises and review the supplemental material in the first couple of weeks.

+To summarize, if you've never been "good" at physics or math, come into the course with a healthy attitude, a desire to work for your success, and I have no doubt you will be successful in this course.
+If you ever want to talk about the course, or have any feedback you want to give me, do not hesitate to reach out to me!

 ### ... but I don't even like physics or math!

+Believe it or not, I have no expectation that every student that takes my course will have an undying passion for the subject.
+Some of you may be forced to take this course by your programs, faculties, career interests, etc...
+Sometimes we all have to take courses that we think we don't like, or enjoy.
+That's fine!
+No judgement from me, you are more than welcome in this course.
+I just ask that you not make any snap judgements about the class, the material, the instructor (me), or the teaching team.
+Whatever your motivations are for taking this course, give us a chance, maybe you don't HAVE TO be miserable taking this course!
+You might even enjoy the feeling of community and camaraderie that develops over the course of the semester :-).

+I hope you're not miserable, if you do feel miserable, come talk to me - maybe I can help you see the light at the end of tunnel?

 ## What type of information will I collect about you in this course?

-Having taught [DSCI 541: Security, Ethics, and Security](https://github.com/UBC-MDS/DSCI_541_priv-eth-sec) in the UBC Master of Data Science in the past, I am very aware of the surveillance culture that has permeated our society and heralded the [End of Privacy](https://www.youtube.com/watch?v=NesTWiKfpD0) as we know it.
+Having taught [DSCI 541: Privacy, Ethics, and Security](https://github.com/UBC-MDS/DSCI_541_priv-eth-sec) in the UBC Master of Data Science in the past, I am very aware of the surveillance culture that has permeated our society and heralded the [End of Privacy](https://www.youtube.com/watch?v=NesTWiKfpD0) as we know it.
 That being said, as an instructor, I care tremendously about your learning and the course-related data that is collected about you is extremely valuable.
 Broadly speaking, this relatively new field is called **Learning Analytics**.
 [Learning analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching and learning practices.